ipfs/ipfs-docs/docs/install/ipfs-desktop.md

    ![The IPFS desktop download page.](./images/ipfs-desktop/install-windows-download-exe-page.png)

 3. Run the `.exe` file to start the installation.
-4. Select whether you want to install the application for just yourself, or all users on the computer.
+4. Select whether you want to install the application for just yourself or all users on the computer.
 Click **Next**:

    ![The IPFS desktop install options window.](./images/ipfs-desktop/install-windows-install-options.png)